-Effective disclosure and publishing of grants information are essential for transparency and public accountability.
+Effective disclosure and publishing of grants administration are essential for transparency and public accountability.
 Reliable and timely information on grant decisions supports public confidence in the quality and integrity of grants administration.

-Officials must publish the following information about grants to best-practice customer experience standards on the NSW Government Grants and Funding Finder at nsw.gov.au/grants-and-funding:
+Officials must publish the following information about grants to best-practice customer experience standards on the NSW Government Grants and Funding Finder at nsw.gov.au/grants-and-funding34:

 - upcoming grant opportunities

-- open grant opportunity guidelines
+- open grant opportunity guidelines35

 - all grants awarded

+- the exercise of Ministerial discretion in making grant decisions that vary from the